Oibaf66/docs/docs/library/prboom.md

 PrBoom can load wad or iwad files.
 The PrBoom core requires data ROM ['prboom.wad'](https://github.com/libretro/libretro-prboom/blob/master/prboom.wad) inside the loaded content's directory.

+The retroarch port of PrBoom is not able to play the music/soundtrack files since they are in a propriatary midi format.
+To have soundtrack, you have to put the converted mp3 files inside the loaded content's directory.
 ## Core options

 *The PrBoom core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.*